-- A. A spotter is required: - During one-arm (1 arm) stunts above prep level other than cupies or liberties.
+- A. A spotter is required: - 1.
+During one-arm (1 arm) stunts above prep level other than cupies or liberties.

 Clarification: A one-arm heel stretch, arabesque, high torch, scorpions, bow and arrow, etc. require a spotter. - 2.
 When the load/transition involves - a.
 A release move with a twist greater than 360 degrees. - b.
 A release move with an inverted position landing at prep level or below. - c.
 A free flip. - 3.
 During stunts in which the top person is in an inverted position above prep level. - 4.
 When the top person is released from above ground level to a one-arm (1 arm) stunt. - B. Stunt Levels: - 1.
 Single leg (1 leg) extended stunts are allowed. - C. Twisting stunts and transitions are allowed up to 2 1⁄4 twisting rotations by the top person in relation to the performing surface.

-Clarification: A twist performed with an additional turn by the bases performed in the same skill set, would be illegal if the resulting cumulative rotation of the top person exceeds 2 1⁄2 rotations.
+Clarification: A twist performed with an additional turn by the bases performed in the same skill set, would be illegal if the resulting cumulative rotation of the top person exceeds 2 1⁄4 rotations.
 The safety judge will use the hips of the top person to determine the amount of total rotation a top person performs in a skill set.
 Once a stunt is hit (i.e. prep) and the athletes show a definite and clear stop with a stationary top person, they may continue to walk the stunt in additional rotation.

-D. Rewinds (free flipping) and assisted flipping stunts and transitions are allowed.
-Rewinds must originate from ground level only and are allowed up to 1 flipping and 1 1⁄2 twisting rotations.

-Exception 1: Rewinds to a cradle position are 1 1⁄2 flips.
-All rewinds caught below shoulder level must use 2 catchers (Example: a rewind that lands in a cradle position).

-Exception 2: Round off rewinds and standing single back handspring rewinds are allowed.
-No tumbling skills prior to the round-off or standing back handspring are permitted.

-${\it Clarification: Free flipping stunts and transitions that do not start on the performing surface are not allowed.}$
+- D. Rewinds (free flipping) and assisted flipping stunts and transitions are allowed.
+Rewinds must originate from ground level only and are allowed up to 1 flipping and 1 1⁄4 twisting rotations. - Exception 1: Rewinds to a cradle position are 1 1⁄4 flips.
+All rewinds caught below shoulder level must use 2 catchers (Example: a rewind that lands in a cradle position). - Exception 2: Round off rewinds and standing single back handspring rewinds are allowed.
+No tumbling skills prior to the round-off or standing back handspring are permitted. - Clarification: Free flipping stunts and transitions that do not start on the performing surface are not allowed. - Clarification: Toe pitch, leg pitch and similar types of tosses are not allowed in initiating free flipping skills. - E. Single based split catches are not allowed. - F. Single based stunts with multiple top persons require a separate spotter for each top person.

-${\it Clarification: Toe\ pitch, leg\ pitch\ and\ similar\ types\ of\ tosses\ are\ not\ allowed\ in\ initiating\ free\ flipping\ skills\ .}$

-- E. Single based split catches are not allowed. - F. Single based stunts with multiple top persons require a separate spotter for each top person.

-Deleted: 8

-Deleted: Level 6

-Deleted: Premier

-Deleted: a

-Deleted: or

-Deleted: a

-Deleted: sion
+mier